zhenfeizhang/ntru-crypto/PATENTS.md

 GPL
 ===========
 NTRU cryptographic patents may be used  as long as the user adheres to version two (2) of the GPL License.
-For  details please refer to COPYING-2.txt or COPYING-3.txt included in this distribution.
+For  details please refer to COPYING-2.txt included in this distribution.

 The GPLv2 license may also be found on the gnu.org website at: (http://www.gnu.org/licenses/gpl-2.0.html)